Academic Impressions

 Below is a sample of exciting and informative courses available on Academic Impressions.
 All these courses are free with your membership.
 Stay tuned to this page, as EDL will offer more featured content!

-The Holidays can be stressful, but Academic Impressions has resources to help you manage the tension.
+Academic Impressions has resources to help you manage tension.
 Below are some suggested courses that can help you, your employees and your students navigate these challenging times.

 Having a deeper understanding of your own leadership styles in varying situations increases your self-awareness, enhances your emotional quotient and allows you to more effectively plan, communicate, strategize and ultimately, lead.